Amir, Israel: History

 A disposable diaper factory, Tafnukim, owned by the kibbutz was privatized in 2003.
 On July 15, 2006, a missile fired from Lebanon hit Kibbutz Amir, setting fire to the factory, which is located about 400 meters from the kibbutz residences.
 The attack was on Saturday when the factory was closed.
 Four days later, a missile hit a cow shed, killing two dozen dairy cows.

 Notable people

 Several important female artists are associated with Kibbutz Amir.
 Israeli jewelry artist Deganit Stern Schocken was born at Kibbutz Amir in 1947; she now teaches and works in Hadera.
-American photographer Annie Leibovitz worked as a volunteer at Kibbutz Amir in 1969.
+American photographer Annie Leibovitz worked as a volunteer at Kibbutz Amir in 1969, and gelatin silver prints of her photos taken during her stay are now part of the collection of the Jewish Museum in New York.